Jean-Nicotra/univertuel/README.md

 You will find there all css, images, and so on contents for the platform, and for personal user contents.

 * src :
-	* Controller
-		* Campaign : controller for Campaigns
-		* Game : a folder by game, a subfolder for game class data, a subfolder for figure (caracter) class data
+	* Controller: Game : a folder for game managment, a subfolder for game class data, a subfolder for figure (caracter) class data and one for Campaign for Campaigns managment
 		* Platform : common methods and messages module used in the platform
 		* User : user registration and authentication
 	* Entity :